Renters Only: These New Homes Aren't For Sale

 Erwin just got divorced.
 She's not sure where she's going to want to live longer term.
 Her cottage-style house here isn't big.
 But it has 10-foot-high ceilings and a spacious-feeling kitchen and living area.
 The yard is tiny and the homes are packed tightly together, but that doesn't bother Erwin.

-"I've got a gas grill out there, I've got a fire pit and we sit out there at night," she says.
-"My neighbor next door came over the other night, and we just sat around drank wine and just talked.
+"I've got a gas grill out there.
+I've got a fire pit and we sit out there at night," she says.
+"My neighbor next door came over the other night, and we just sat around, drank wine and just talked.
 It felt like home to me."

-There's also a nice pool for residents to share complete with a very big and inviting hot tub.
-"Yeah, this is the spot that our residents love to hang out in the evenings or on the weekends with their friends," Hartmann says.
+There's also a pool for residents to share with a big hot tub.
+"Yeah, this is the spot where our residents love to hang out in the evenings or on the weekends with their friends," Hartmann says.

-He says there are basically three types of renters of these houses: Recent divorcees like Erwin, aging baby boomers who don't want the headaches of owning a house anymore, and millennials.
+He says there are basically three types of renters of these houses: recent divorcees like Erwin, aging baby boomers who don't want the headaches of owning a house anymore and millennials.

 Most millennials say they want to own a home someday.
 But they're not buying as young as prior generations.
 For some, student loan debt is a factor.
 And the high cost of rent in many areas can make it difficult to save up for a down payment.